sgorgun/if-else-statements/README.md

 ![Task 6 Flowchart](images/task6.png)

-The expected result table has the method outputs for various values of the _i_ input parameter.
-The expected method outputs are implemented as test cases for the method [unit test](IfElseStatements.Tests/Task6Tests.cs#L29).
+The expected results table has the method outputs for various values of the _i_ input parameter.
+The expected method outputs are used as test cases for the method [unit test](IfElseStatements.Tests/Task6Tests.cs#L29).

 | i               | Expected Result  |
 |-----------------|------------------|